Disk encryption theory: Encrypted salt-sector initialization vector (ESSIV)

 ESSIV is a method for generating initialization vectors for block encryption to use in disk encryption.
 The usual methods for generating IVs are predictable sequences of numbers based on, for example, time stamp or sector number, and permit certain attacks such as a watermarking attack.
 ESSIV prevents such attacks by generating IVs from a combination of the sector number SN with the hash of the key.
 It is the combination with the key in form of a hash that makes the IV unpredictable.

 ESSIV was designed by Clemens Fruhwirth and has been integrated into the Linux kernel since version 2.6.10, though a similar scheme has been used to generate IVs for OpenBSD's swap encryption since 2000.

 ESSIV is supported as an option by the dm-crypt and FreeOTFE disk encryption systems.

 Malleability attack

 While CBC (with or without ESSIV) ensures confidentiality, it does not ensure integrity of the encrypted data.
 If the plaintext is known to the adversary, it is possible to change every second plaintext block to a value chosen by the attacker, while the blocks in between are changed to random values.
 This can be used for practical attacks on disk encryption in CBC or CBC-ESSIV mode.

 Liskov, Rivest, and Wagner (LRW)

-In order to prevent such elaborate attacks, different modes of operation were introduced: tweakable narrow-block encryption (LRW and XEX) and wide-block encryption (CMC and EME).